 Frequently Asked Questions

-Yes, frozen shrimps would work fine to make this Caramelized Shrimp recipe.
+Yes, frozen shrimp would work fine to make this Shrimp with 7 Up recipe.

 - 1 lb Shrimp with heads and tails (cleaned & deveined)

 - Salt and Pepper to taste